deniskyashif/blog/content/posts/on-recursive-functions.md

 const id = x => x;
 ```

 It returns the argument that it has been provided.
-To apply the function we can simply write
+To pass an argument to the function, we can simply write
 \\[ I \space N \\]
 or
 \\[ (\lambda x.x)N  \\]